Coffee crate lid sign – coffee station

 Are you sick of the topic ‘coffee’ on my blog yet?
 I hope not, because new coffee-themed ideas keep pouring out of my coffee lovin’ brain!

-This little reclaimed wood sign wearing the coffee stencil resembles a coffee crate lid, don’t you think?
-And it couldn’t be easier to make!
+This little reclaimed wood sign wearing the National Brewers coffee stencil resembles a coffee crate lid, don’t you think?
+It makes the perfect, compact coffee station and couldn’t be easier to make!

 This one all started with a theme.
 I mean… other than coffee…

-A little mini crate lid design sealed the deal.
-I cut three fence planks to size, then secured them from behind with two boards, allowing intentional gaps for the S hooks.
+Three fence planks were cut to desired length, then secured from behind with two boards, allowing intentional gaps for the S hooks.

 That’s kinda it!

-If you want hanging S hooks, you’ll need the support boards attached on the back, so the sign protrudes away from the wall a little.
+If you want to use S-hooks to hang coffee mugs, you’ll need the support boards attached on the back, so the sign is pushed away from the wall a little.